atm45

 But with a new release, Regalado reported that Ploutus became much more powerful and translated into English, indicating that the same malware could be exploited in other countries than Mexico.

-Symantec has already informed those who are programming the ATMs to change the boot order in the BIOS and to boot only from the hard disk and not from CD, DVD or USB .
-It BIOS as also reported by the security company should be password protected.
+Symantec has already informed those who are programming the ATMs to change the boot order in the BIOS and to boot only from the hard disk and not from CDs, DVDs or USB sticks.
+It BIOS as the security company also mentions it should be password protected .

 Η Symantec has published a video showing the different ways to exploit malware.